Chih-Hung Wang Professor, Graduate Institute of Building and Planning, National Taiwan University

 DH Café (No. 153, Section 3, Zhongshan North Road, Zhongshan District, Taipei City)

-2006 was a pivotal year, with more than half of the world's population living in cities.
-Cities are scenes tied to design, design services, and design-related “emotions”.
-In contrast, the design also evolved into the starting point of the marketing city — Taiwan's current political highlight.
+The year 2006 marked a pivotal moment when over half the world’s population resided in cities.
+Cities became the stage for design, design services, and the “emotional” connections tied to design.
+Conversely, design has evolved into the starting point for marketing cities—a current political highlight in Taiwan.

 Since 2006, when the total number of urban dwellers first exceeded half of the entire global population, cities have evolved into dynamic stages where design and emotion intersect—and where design itself has become a catalyst for urban image-making.
 No longer defined solely by industrial legacies, cities have been reinvented for the age of mass consumption.
 In this shift, design has risen to prominence as a defining profession, deeply embedded within the service systems of global capitalism.